Passion Fruit and Mint Cooler

 Video of our Passion Fruit and Mint Cooler:

-We waited with anticipation for signs of fruit.
+We waited with anticipation for signs of fruit for a passion fruit drink.
 Our cocktail shaker was ready and waiting.
 But, no fruit appeared.
 The flowers dropped.
 Again.
 And again.
 And again.
 A ton of flowers, all dropped like a bad date.
 We felt defeated.
 We felt like the nursery lied to us.
 There was no ” prolific fruiting” like the tags had promised.
 Liars.
 Liars.

 What happened?
 Why did all the flowers drop?
 Neither of the 4 vines, which we planted in different parts of the garden could produce one passion fruit.
 So we researched, read, googled and looked up everything we could find.
 What turned up in some garden forums were mentions about passion fruit vines taking a few seasons to fruit.